 Solar power: None

-Water heating: If we’re connected to a shore line, or during the brief period we could use the generator, we can turn on the calorifier’s immersion heater.
+Water heating: If we’re connected to a shore line, or during the brief period we could use the onboard generator, we could turn on the calorifier’s immersion heater.
 The immersion heater would quickly drain the battery bank so we can’t use it if we’re powering the boat through the inverter.
 The most cost effective method is via the Kabola diesel boiler.
 That’s when it’s working.
 A clogged burner pot was initially to blame.
 After I replaced that with a ruinously expensive new part the boiler worked perfectly for a day.
 The latest problem is likely to be a blocked fuel filter or line.
 Orient’s slow revving Lister doesn’t get hot enough to heat water.

 Cooking: A gas hob and oven in the galley plus limited cooking on the Premiere range in the boatman’s cabin.

 I didn’t know anything about narrowboats when I stepped aboard my first floating home nearly nine years ago.
 I didn’t know how to handle my long, thin boat either, which was just as well really.
 James No 194 wasn’t in any condition to take out on the cut.
 The once beautiful boat had been languishing on a marina mooring for ten years.
 Everything on board needed servicing, refurbishing, repairing or replacing.
 I didn’t earn much so the boats beautification took five long years.